Hello, my name is Miss Smith. I am a Year 5 teacher (class 5S) and I am responsible for your child’s education for the next academic year.

 - Round decimals with two decimal places to the nearest whole numbers and to one decimal place.

-- Recognise and use thousandths and relate them to tenths, hundredths and decimals equivalents.
+- Recognize and use thousandths and relate them to tenths, hundredths and decimals equivalents.

 - Solve problems involving number up to three decimal places.